Our sincere thanks to our funders:

 Astrobiology:

 We are interested in studying gene expression in microorganisms in planetary analog sites.
-Using RNAseq, and other tools of bioinformatics, we are studying differential expression of genes under various environmental stressful conditions, with the ultimate goal of of exploring possibilities of life on Mars and Europa (Jupiter's moon).
+Using RNAseq, and other tools of bioinformatics, we are studying differential expression of genes under various environmental stressful conditions, with the ultimate goal of exploring possibilities of life on Mars and Europa (Jupiter's moon).

 Collecting microbiomes from Searles Lake, California for astrobiological investigations.